An Efficient 4 Weeks in Japan Itinerary (Perfect for First-Timers)

 Week 2 | Days 12-14: Osaka (day trips to Nara, Himeji and Kobe)

-Instead, break the journey up by heading back to Osaka for another couple of nights before continuing on your travels to Hiroshima.
+Instead, consider breaking the journey up by returning to Osaka for another couple of nights, before continuing your travels to Hiroshima. //

 Himeji Castle